 The Hilsa Romance and Aro Dure Cholo Jai........

-It was the time of board meeting at the office and I was not sure whether to go for the event or not!
-Then there was baba and his horrifying remark " Please go dolon and meet charulata and also come up with a picture.
+It was the time of the board meeting at the office and I was unsure whether to go for the event!
+Then there was Baba and his horrifying remark " Please go dolon and meet Charulata and also come up with a picture.
 Do something productive!"
 I was about to ask my father what exactly he meant to say but decided to keep quiet!
 I was running late!
 It took me 30 minutes from my office (sector 5) to reach The Gateway Hotel EM Bypass, Kolkata and I probably requested the Cab driver 50 times to hurry!
-How could I not!
+How could I not?
 After all, I was about to meet none other than Madhabi Mukherjee and about to savor Ilish dishes cooked by her!
 Upon reaching the hotel I saw her cooking Ilish Macher Matha diye Badhakopi as well as Anaroshi Ilish!

 I found a big bunch of guests talking to her and also found her talking about her Bangladesh days as well as about Ilish Mach!
 I was quiet!
 In fact, I was just witnessing her cooking with the support of home chef Sukanya.
 Still beautiful and poised, she was cooking with ease!